DimaSoroko/Born2BeRoot/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------
 **Q : What is Sudo ?**

-**A** : *Sudo (Substitute User and Do)* is a programm that enables users to run programs with the security priviliges of the superuser or any other users.
+**A** : *Sudo (Substitute User and Do)* is a program that enables users to run programs with the security privileges of the superuser or any other users.

 **Q : How to check sudo status ?**